WOVNio/wovnrb/README.md

 This option allows to disable translating partial HTML content.
 By default, partial HTML content is translated but no widget snippet is added.
-Set "translate_fragment" to 'false' to stop translatinf partial HTML content.
+Set "translate_fragment" to 'false' to stop translating partial HTML content.

 ## 3. Contributing